-As summer begins rolling into autumn, it’s time to get busy saving seeds from your summer harvest and learning how to save seeds.
+As summer begins rolling into autumn, it’s time to get busy saving seeds from your summer harvest.

 When stored properly, some seeds can last 5-10 years, but this depends on the type of seed.
-Some seeds don’t do well the second year no matter how good the storage conditions.
-Seed banks use climate controlled environments (temp/humidity) to store their seed banks and grow them out every second or third year.
+Some seeds don’t do well in the second year, no matter how good the storage conditions are.
+Seed banks use climate-controlled environments (temp/humidity) to store their seed banks and grow them out every second or third year.

-Fedco Seeds has a great chart on Seed Saving for Beginnners which gives great information including seed longevity.
-Most seeds store well for 2-3 years, but there are wide variations.
-For example, onion will only last one year and leek will last two at the most.
+Fedco Seeds has a great chart on Seed Saving for Beginnners, which gives great information including seed longevity.
+Most seeds store well for 2-3 years, but wide variations exist.
+For example, onion will only last one year, and leek will last two at the most.
 Cucumbers, melons, and tomatoes can last up to ten years.
-I have successfully grown tomato plants from seven year-old seeds.
+I have successfully grown tomato plants from seven-year-old seeds.
 Remember, though, the younger the seeds, the more vigorous the plants will be.

 If you are faced with an emergency where you had to get a garden in and survive off what you produce, you will also need to harvest seed from that garden so you don’t use up all your precious seed bank and have nothing left for the next season.
 If your emergency is such that you have enough time to grow a garden, you may need to do it for more than just one season before you get any kind of meaningful harvest.

 There is no substitute for experience in the garden.
 I recommend a fantastic book by Steve Solomon called Gardening When it Counts: Growing Food In Hard Times.
-His premise is that you are gardening because you are going to live on what you grow so you cannot afford to waste money or to fail.
-This book was not written specifically for any particular state or zone and is not for the Square Foot Gardening crowd but it is full of extremely valuable advice gained from decades of experience with subsistence gardening.
+His premise is that you are gardening because you will live on what you grow, so you cannot afford to waste money or fail.
+This book was not written specifically for any particular state or zone and is not for the Square Foot Gardening crowd, but it is full of extremely valuable advice gained from decades of experience with subsistence gardening.
 He also discusses seed longevity and seed saving.
 I highly recommend the book.

-In an ideal situation, you would be growing your seeds every year and saving seeds from the most vigorous plants and the best fruits.
-This way your seeds will always be fresh.
-Even if you live in an apartment, you can practice growing seeds on your balcony in pots.
+Ideally, you would grow your seeds every year and save seeds from the most vigorous plants and the best fruits.
+This way, your seeds will always be fresh.
+Even living in an apartment, you can practice growing seeds on your balcony in pots.
 That said, you may purchase seeds for your garden and only plant some and save the rest for the next years.
 I do this, and it’s a great money saver.

 When you have seeds to store, they should be stored in an airtight container in a cool, dry place.
 A mason jar in the refrigerator is ideal.
 Adding a desiccant, oxy pack, or pumping down to vacuum would also improve shelf life.
-Do not store seeds in a frost free freezer without making sure the container is airtight.
-Ever seen an ice cube left too long in a frost free?
+Do not store seeds in a frost-free freezer without ensuring the container is airtight.
+Ever seen an ice cube left too long in a frost-free?
 It evaporates.
 This will kill your seeds.
 Seeds need to maintain a low level of moisture to survive.
 If you buy your seeds in a #10 can, keep it in the refrigerator.
-Every 10 degree F increase in temperature above standard conditions combined with a 1 percent increase in the moisture content of the seed, cuts the storage life of the seed in half.
+Every 10-degree F increase in temperature above standard conditions combined with a 1 percent increase in the seed’s moisture content cuts the seed’s storage life in half.

 Guest post by Marta Waddell.
 Marta is a master gardener for the University of Arizona, a speaker and trainer.